Corazones

-Corazones is the fourth studio album by the Chilean rock band Los Prisioneros, released in 1990.
-Produced by the Argentine Gustavo Santaolalla, in conjunction with Aníbal Kerpel on the EMI label, it was recorded, mixed and mastered in Los Angeles, California being the first album recorded outside of Chile.
-It was distributed overseas by the Capitol label.
+Corazones (Hearts) is the fourth studio album by the Chilean rock band Los Prisioneros, released in 1990, by EMI Records.
+The album was produced by the Argentine producer Gustavo Santaolalla, along with Aníbal Kerpel, and was recorded, mixed and mastered in Los Angeles, California.
+It was the band's first album to be recorded outside of Chile.
+The album was distributed overseas by Capitol Records.

 Background

 Before the production of the album, Corazones, between July and August 1989, the group Los Prisioneros recorded at the Konstantinopla Studios owned by Carlos Cabezas Rocuant, "Beaucheff 1435".
 Whose name is due to the musician's home address Jorge González, where the songs on the album were composed the vast majority.
 A part of these themes were known in 1996 with the album compilation Ni Por La Razon, Ni Por La Fuerza, and the other remain in public knowledge with Internet.

 Some of these songs mixed melancholic melodies, more intimate lyrics and a couple of dance songs, all led by synthesizers and programmed drums, highlighting pieces such as "En forma de pez", "Ella espera" and "Las sierras electricas".
 The sound of the album is a continuation of the sonic search for La cultura de la basura, but with elements of house.
 In addition, González's acute social vision finds its place in "Las sierras eléctricas", with the romantic counterpart of "En forma de pez": a 7-minute suite inspired by Martin Gore from Depeche Mode.
 González left for Los Angeles, California in October 1989 with only the company of the band's manager, Carlos Fonseca, since Tapia was unable to obtain a visa to enter the United States.
-Narea had distanced herself after seeing his role as guitarist and occasional songwriter increasingly diminished.
+Narea had distanced himself after seeing his role as guitarist and occasional songwriter increasingly diminished.

 The production of the album began without the collaboration of Claudio Narea, who left the group in the middle of the work process, in the midst of love problems that were finally reflected in the lyrics distributed on the album.
-Narea's departure was marked by the hidden relationship between his wife and Gonzalez, but he also had a musical artist: "He did not agree with the sound that the group's leader wanted to give the trio, influenced by synthesizers and electropop that unfolded in the '80."
-Finally "Corazones" was dominated under Argentine producer Gustavo Santaolalla, who had recognition with his band Arco Iris and collaborating on records for Wet Picnic and León Gieco.
-All of their previous albums had been produced by González, however Santaolalla brought an "astounding new level of polish" to the band, infusing jagged electronic melodies with "soaring pop" production and regional instruments like the charango to solidify a sonic identity that was "originally and unquestionably Latin American".
+Narea's departure was marked by the hidden relationship between his wife and Gonzalez, but he also had a musical reason: "He did not agree with the sound that the group's leader wanted to give the trio, influenced by synthesizers and electropop that unfolded in the '80."
+Finally "Corazones" was developed under Argentine producer Gustavo Santaolalla, who had recognition with his band Arco Iris and for collaborating on records with Wet Picnic and León Gieco.
+Although all of their previous albums had been produced by González, Santaolalla brought an "astounding new level of polish" to the band, infusing jagged electronic melodies with "soaring pop" production and regional instruments like the charango to solidify a sonic identity that was "originally and unquestionably Latin American".